R. B. Bennett: Political return and leader of the Official Opposition (1925–1930)

 After Meighen, who was attempting to become prime minister again, offered Bennett to be minister of justice, Bennett ran for and won the seat of Calgary West in the 1925 federal election.
 The Conservatives won the most seats but didn't have a majority.
-They didn't necessarily form government due to Liberal Prime Minister William Lyon Mackenzie King negotiating support from the Progressive Party.
+They didn't necessarily form government due to Liberal prime minister William Lyon Mackenzie King negotiating support from the Progressive Party.
 However, in the summer of 1926, the Conservatives were invited to form government by Lord Byng.
 Byng refused King's request to dissolve parliament and call an election, and thus King resigned.
 On July 2, the Meighen government was defeated in a motion of non-confidence by one vote, triggering an election scheduled for September 14.
-At the time of the confidence vote, Bennett was in Alberta campaigning on behalf the province's Conservative Party for the provincial election, and thus was unable to vote against the motion.
+At the time of the confidence vote, Bennett was in Alberta campaigning on behalf the province's Conservative Party for the provincial election and thus was unable to vote against the motion.
 Meighen greatly regretted his absence and later wrote, "If Mr. Bennett had been there...
 King would never have talked the diabolical and dishonest rot in which he indulged.
 He was a lot more careful when Bennett was across the floor...".

 In the election, the Liberals decisively won.
 In Meighen's short-lived government, Bennett served as minister of finance along with numerous acting portfolios.
 After this defeat, Meighen stepped down as Tory leader, triggering a leadership convention scheduled for October 1927.
-Bennett ran for and won the leadership on the second ballot (there were six candidates), to his surprise.
+Bennett put himself forward as a candidate, but had little expectation of winning, believing along with most observers that the convention would either vote to reinstate Meighen, or confirm interim leader Hugh Guthrie as his permanent successor.
+In the event, Meighen lacked the support to attempt a comeback, while Guthrie's chances were ruined by a poorly received speech that alienated the Quebec delegates, allowing Bennett to emerge as a compromise candidate and win the leadership on the second ballot.
 In his acceptance speech, Bennett talked about how he became rich through hard work.
 Upon being elected leader, Bennett resigned his company directorships.